mindsdb/mindsdb/docs/GoogleColab.md

 # Using MindsDB with Google Colab

 [Google Colab](https://colab.research.google.com) is a free cloud service that supports free GPU!
-You can use MindsDB there, here its how: [Demo](https://colab.research.google.com/gist/JohannesFerner/88773019cd385fe6ba0a9377a4779f40/mindsdb.ipynb)
+You can use MindsDB there, here's how: [Demo](https://colab.research.google.com/gist/JohannesFerner/88773019cd385fe6ba0a9377a4779f40/mindsdb.ipynb)

 Fortunately, this is really easy.
-Inside Google Colab, start a new python 3 notebook and in a cell, insert the following
+Inside Google Colab, start a new python 3 notebook and in a cell, insert the following:
 ```
 !pip install mindsdb
 ```